 - Our calculation of MFFO will exclude any gains (losses) related to changes in estimated values of derivative instruments related to any interest rate swaps which we hold.
 Although we expect to hold these instruments to maturity, if we were to settle these instruments prior to maturity, it would have an impact on our operations.
 We do not currently hold any such derivate instruments and thus our calculation of MFFO set forth in the table below does not reflect any such exclusion. - Our calculation of MFFO will exclude any impairment charges related to long-lived assets that have been written down to current market valuations.
 Although these losses will be included in the calculation of net income (loss), we will exclude them from MFFO because we believe doing so will more appropriately present the operating performance of our real estate investments on a comparative basis.
 We have not recognized any such impairment charges and thus our calculation of MFFO set forth in the table below does not reflect any such exclusion. - Our calculation of MFFO will exclude organizational and offering expenses and acquisition expenses payable to our advisor.
-Although these amounts reduce net income, we fund such costs with proceeds from our offering and acquisition-related indebtedness, and do not consider these expenses in the evaluation of our operating performance and determining MFFO.
-Our calculation of MFFO set forth in the table below does not reflect any such exclusions.
+Although organizational and acquisition expenses reduce net income, we fund such costs with proceeds from our offering and acquisition-related indebtedness, and do not consider these expenses in the evaluation of our operating performance and determining MFFO.
+Offering expenses do not affect net income.
+Our calculation of MFFO set forth in the table below reflects the exclusion of acquisition expenses.